Planning, programming and assessing geography 11–12

 Through a study of geography students learn about human interaction with their environments and the impact of, and responses to, environmental change.

-As students develop an understanding of the contribution of a geographical perspective they will study the:
+Students will develop an understanding of a geographical perspective as they study:

 - characteristics and spatial distribution of environments

 - processes that form and transform the features and patterns of the environment

 - global and local forces that impact on people, ecosystems, urban places and economic activity.

 Students learn the skills of geographical investigation and communication through a process of geographical inquiry and propose actions for a just society as active and informed citizens.

 The new Geography 11–12 Syllabus (2022) is to be taught from 2024.